dovecot/documentation/source/settings/core.rst

    :seealso: @mail_location;dovecot_core, @quick_configuration
    :values: @string

-   The are various possible ways of specifying this parameter and :dovecot_core:ref:`mail_location`.
+   There are various possible ways of specifying this parameter and :dovecot_core:ref:`mail_location`.

    The following example is one option when ``home=/var/vmail/domain/user/``